psf/requests/docs/user/install.rst

 Installation
 ============

-This part of the documentation covers the installation of Tablib.
+This part of the documentation covers the installation of Requests.
 The first step to using any software package is getting it properly installed.

 Distribute & Pip